subscan-explorer/subscan-api-docs/source/includes/_conventions.md

 The `X-API-Key` or `x-api-key` (case-insensitive) request header is the authentication method that Subscan API uses to determine the identity and rate limits.

 Every individual request to Subscan API must be attached with the header and the correct key, otherwise a `401 Unauthorized` response will be returned.
-For example:
+For example, if the key was invaild:

+<div class="center-column"></div>

 ```shell
 curl -X POST -H "x-api-key: invalid" https://kusama.api.subscan.io/api/now
 ```

-> Example Response
+An example of response body:

+<div class="center-column"></div>

 ```json
 {